Virtual Networking Mode

 New activities that might be logged on the Admin UI Activities page include the following:

-• Organization resources allocated within VNM subnet
+• Organization resource addresses reassigned within VNM subnet

 • Organization VNM subnet updated